FaizanM2000/OAF-Industry-Classification/README.md

 # DATA PREPROCESSING
 A preprocessing function was created to clean the company description data first.
 Several cleaning techniques were used such as:
--Regex(clean up email address, phone numbers, emojis, etc) -removing stop words
+- Regex(clean up email address, phone numbers, emojis, etc)
+- removing stop words
--lemmatizing(using spacey)
+- lemmatizing(using spacey)
--stemmer
+- stemmer

 # VECTORIZING
 After data was cleaned, sentences were fed into TD-IDF to vectorize word to numeric data.
 By using TF-IDF, a statistical measure of each word's uniqueness relative to the rest of the data was found.
 Essentially, this step allowed the filtering of the most important words.